Alar Base Reduction

 Before and After Photos

-During your Kensington Medical consultation your surgeon will show you before and after photos of alar base reduction surgery, showing improvement in nostril size, nostril shape and facial balance.
+During your Kensington Medical consultation your plastic surgeon will show you before and after photos of alar base reduction surgery, showing improvement in nostril size, nostril shape and facial balance.
 These images capture the dramatic improvements in facial balance and nostril size, offering a realistic preview of the procedure’s potential.

-Book an alarplasty consultation to find out if you are suitable
+Book an alarplasty consultation to find out if you are suitable.

 The Cost of Alar Base Reduction: Factors and Considerations

 Our expert nose surgeons will examine your nose and explain how the procedure is carried out.
-Note the procedure is carried out under a local anaesthesia.
+The procedure is carried out under a local anaesthesia.
 This means recovery is relatively fast.
 They will show you before and after photos of alar base reduction patients.
 Full rhinoplasty, which involves reshaping the entire nose including the bridge, tip, and nostrils, is generally a more complex and costly procedure than alar base reduction alone.

 Combining Alar Base Reduction with Other Rhinoplasty Procedures